In this Article

-- Avoid anti-dandruff shampoo unless there is dandruff problem
+- Avoid anti-dandruff shampoo unless there is a dandruff problem.

-- Wash their hair only once a week
+- Wash your baby’s hair only once a week.

-- Only use medicated shampoos as instructed by a doctor and only for the time they recommend
+- Only use medicated shampoos if a doctor prescribes it and use it only for the time they recommend.

 For more tips and help contact a dermatologist or your paediatrician.